Should We Still Organize Corporate Hackathons in the AI Era?

 Key Takeaways

-3. AI tools transform the hackathon itself.
+AI tools transform the hackathon itself.
 Ideation, prototyping, and evaluation are now more inclusive and efficient than ever.

 The Short Answer: Yes — But Differently

 This is not about running hackathons the same way you did five years ago.
-It's about recognizing that the dramatic changes happening due to AI require a new cadence of collaborative innovation - and that AI tools themselves now make hackathons more inclusive and efficient than ever before.
+It's about recognising that the dramatic changes happening due to AI require a new cadence of collaborative innovation — and that AI tools themselves now make hackathons more inclusive and efficient than ever before.

 Why Corporate Hackathon Frequency Matters Now

-Traditional corporate hackathons were often annual or bi-annual events - exciting bursts of creativity followed by long periods of business-as-usual.
-That cadence worked when the pace of technological change was slower and innovation could be delegated to specialized teams.
+Traditional corporate hackathons were often annual or bi-annual events — exciting bursts of creativity followed by long periods of business-as-usual.
+That cadence worked when the pace of technological change was slower and innovation could be delegated to specialised teams.

 That model is now dangerously inadequate.

 More importantly, AI is a horizontal technology.
-It doesn't just impact IT or product teams - it touches operations, customer service, finance, HR, marketing, and every other function.
-The insights needed to apply AI effectively are distributed across your entire organization.
-A finance analyst may recognize an automation opportunity invisible to your technology team.
+It doesn't just impact IT or product teams — it touches operations, customer service, finance, HR, marketing, and every other function.
+The insights needed to apply AI effectively are distributed across your entire organisation.
+A finance analyst may recognise an automation opportunity invisible to your technology team.
 A customer service representative may understand interaction patterns that could transform your product.

 Consider the alternative: relying on top-down AI strategies developed by consultants or small central teams.
-These efforts, however well-intentioned, miss the granular domain expertise distributed throughout your organization.
+These efforts, however well-intentioned, miss the granular domain expertise distributed throughout your organisation.
 They produce generic transformation roadmaps instead of targeted, high-value opportunities.

 This is precisely why the role of the Chief Innovation Officer has become even more critical in the AI era.
 As operational functions become streamlined and automated, the ability to conceive, validate, and pursue new opportunities — fast and at scale — becomes the key differentiator.
 Frequent, focused corporate hackathons are one of the most effective mechanisms to build this capability.